 | August 30, 2023

-Today, we'll delve into the world of regrind and its impact on plastic part production.
-Regrind offers a solution to minimize plastic waste.
-However, it's crucial to understand the technical considerations and challenges that come with using regrind effectively.
+The topic of regrind use is a hot topic in today’s processing world.
+We will be discussing its impact on plastic part production on this blog.
+Regrind offers a solution to minimizing plastic use and reducing plastic waste.
+It is crucial to understand the technical considerations and challenges that come from using regrind effectively.

 Challenges with Regrind

-Using regrind can lead to various issues like contamination, inconsistent pellet configuration, glass fiber breakage, and polymer degradation.
-These problems can wreak havoc on dimensional control, processing consistency, and the overall quality of the final plastic part.
+The use of regrind can lead to various issues like possible contamination, inconsistent pellet configuration, glass fiber breakage, and polymer degradation.
+These problems can affect the final part dimensional control, the overall quality of the final plastic part and processing consistency.

 Contamination is often the result of improper material handling.
-To avoid this, it's essential to establish specific and detailed material handling procedures.
+To avoid this, it is essential to establish specific and detailed material handling procedures.
 Properly cleaning grinders and hoppers and keeping material containers covered are just a few of the essential steps that need to be taken to maintain the purity of the regrind.
+Another method of avoiding contamination is to do the grinding press side and adding the regrind back into the process at the established ratio.
+This will avoid any possible contamination in a separate part of the plant.

 One common misconception about regrind is that it might process better than virgin material.
-While this may be true in certain cases, such as when dealing with hygroscopic resins with hydrolytic degradation or thermally degraded materials, it's important to note that the mechanical properties of the regrind are compromised.
-As a result, the final parts molded from regrind will have diminished mechanical attributes, which can impact their performance in applications.
+While this may be true in certain cases, it is most likely that moisture or degradation of the material is the cause of the change in viscosity.
+This is the case when dealing with hygroscopic resins with hydrolytic degradation or thermally degraded materials.
+Please note that the mechanical properties of the regrind are compromised in these cases and the final parts molded with regrind will have diminished mechanical attributes, which can impact their performance of the parts.

 Consideration for Regrind Particle Size

 Another crucial factor to consider is the particle size of the regrind.
-The size of the particles, whether big chunks, small chunks, or fines, can significantly affect the performance of the regrind.
+The size of the particles, whether large particles, small particles, or fines, can significantly affect the performance of the regrind.
 Inconsistent sizes, especially large variations, may lead to non-uniform melting and variable drying rates for hygroscopic resins.
+The larger the particle, the longer it will take to dry.
 This can cause issues such as variations in shrinkage, part weights, dimensional results, warpage, functional deficiencies, and even non-melt in the parts, particularly for semi-crystalline materials.
-Additionally, fines can cause unwanted black specs or discoloration streaks in transparent or translucent materials.
+Additionally, fines can cause unwanted black specs or discoloration streaks in transparent or translucent materials because of degradation of the fines.
+Consider using screens with your grinders to greatly reduce adding the fines into the process or separating large particles before they are introduced into the hopper.

 Methods of Regrind Use

-There are several schools of thought on how to handle regrind in plastic part production:
+There are several ways of managing the use of regrind in plastic part production:

 We hope you found this Tech Tip informative and useful for your plastic part production processes.
 Stay tuned for more insights into the world of plastics in our future blog posts!